petapator/cultured_meat_patents/README.md

 # cultured_meat_patents
-To discuss patents that help developing the tecnhologies of cultured meat.
+To discuss patents that help the development the cultured meat tecnhologies.